Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Measuring Non-Hermitian Quantum Geometric Tensor

 The complex-valued eigenenergies of these models take the general form $E_\pm = h_0 \pm \lambda$, where $\lambda=\sqrt{h_x^2+h_y^2+h_z^2}$.
 In the following, we drop the $\mathbf{k}$-dependence for brevity.
 The corresponding un-normalized left and right eigenstates of the Hamiltonian in Eq. (\ref{eq: general h}) are

 where $h_\pm=h_x\pm i h_y$.
 These two sets of eigenstates result in at least two generalizations of the QGT and their components.
-In the following, we present how $Q^{RR}_{\pm,\mu\nu}$ and $Q^{NH}_{\pm,\mu\nu}$ can be constructed from experimentally accessible observables.
+In the following, we show how $Q^{RR}_{\pm,\mu\nu}$ and $Q^{LR}_{\pm,\mu\nu}$ can be constructed from experimentally accessible observables.